pwegrzyn/pwegrzyn.github.io/content/about.md

 I used to work as a software developer at Akamai Inc., where I was responsbile for data propagation and validation components of Akamai's global CDN.

-My current interests are distributed systems (theory, cloud and decentralized Web3) and machine learning.
-Casually I'm also into graphics engines (Unreal, O3DE and custom stuff using OpenGL/Vulkan).

 ### CV

 My CV is available on request, but you can also check out my LinkedIn: [linkedin.com/in/patryk-wegrzyn/](https://www.linkedin.com/in/patryk-wegrzyn/)